Learning to Extend Molecular Scaffolds with Structural Motifs: Our Approach

-A single molecule may be generated in a variety of different orders, ranging between fully deterministic and fully random.
-We decompose selecting the generation order into two steps: first choosing a starting atom, then for every partial graph (submolecule) choosing the next atom from the \emph{frontier}, i.e. unvisited atoms adjacent to the current partial graph.
+As alluded to above, to train MoLeR we need to provide supervision for each individual step of the generative procedure, which is complicated by the fact that a single molecule may be generated in a variety of different orders.
+To define a concrete generation sequence, we first choose a starting atom, and then for every partial molecule choose the next atom from its \emph{frontier}, i.e. atoms adjacent to already generated atoms.
 After each choice, if the currently selected atom is part of a motif, we add the entire motif into the partial graph at once.
-We formalize this concept as pseudocode in Algorithm~\ref{alg:gen-order}.
+We formalize this concept in Algorithm~\ref{alg:gen-order}.

-Our formalism permits a variety of orders, in particular, any deterministic order dependent only on the input molecule can be trivially cast as Algorithm~\ref{alg:gen-order}, by making ValidFirstAtoms and ValidNextAtoms return singletons.
-This includes orders commonly used in the literature, such as canonical, breadth-first (BFS) and depth-first (DFS) orders.
-In this work, we evaluate the following orders: \emph{random}, where ValidFirstAtoms returns all atoms and ValidNextAtoms all atoms on the frontier on the current partial graph, which covers all valid generation orders; \emph{canonical}, which is fully deterministic and follows a canonical ordering~\cite{schneider2015get} of the atoms computed using RDKit; and two variants of \emph{BFS}, where we choose the first atom either randomly or as the first atom in canonical order, and then explore the remaining atoms in BFS order, breaking ties between equidistant next nodes randomly.
+In Section~\ref{sect:experiments}, we evaluate orders commonly used in the literature: \emph{random}, where \textsf{ValidFirstAtoms} returns all atoms and \textsf{ValidNextAtoms} all atoms on the frontier on the current partial graph, i.e., a randomly chosen valid generation order; \emph{canonical}, which is fully deterministic and follows a canonical ordering~\citep{schneider2015get} of the atoms computed using RDKit; and two variants of \emph{breadth-first search (BFS)}, where we choose the first atom either randomly or as the first atom in canonical order, and then explore the remaining atoms in BFS order, breaking ties between equidistant next nodes randomly.